JennDahm/KerbalSorter/README.md

 * Determine original order for assigned kerbals.
 * Figure out how to change default crew auto-assignment.
 * Add fly-in and fly-out animations for the sorting buttons on expansion and collapse?
-* Add compatibility with Oaktree42/KSI-Hiring by disabling the applicant sort bar when that mod is loaded.

 ## Bugs